waydabber/BetterDisplay/README.md

 3. Click on the `Create Dummy for This Display` option.
 4. In the ensuing pop-up select `Connect and Set up Mirroring`.

 It's that simple.
-Afterwards you should see your dummy mirrored to your display where you can use the slider to change the resolution quickly:
+Afterwards you should see your dummy mirrored to your display where you can use the slider to change the resolution quickly.

 <details>
 <summary><b>Notes and troubleshooting</b></summary>